doo/scanbot-sdk-example-linux/Readme.md

 ### Licensing and pricing

-The barcode scanner example app will run one minute per session without a license.
-After that, all functionalities will stop working.
-To try the Barcode Scanner without the one-minute limit, you can request a free trial license [here](mailto:beta@scanbot.io).
+A trial license key is required for evaluation or testing.
+To get a free "no-strings-attached" trial license, please request one [here](mailto:beta@scanbot.io).

 Our pricing model is simple: Unlimited barcode scanning for a flat annual license fee, full support included.
 There are no tiers, usage charges, or extra fees.
 [Contact](https://scanbot.io/contact-sales/?utm_source=github.com&utm_medium=referral&utm_campaign=dev_sites) our team to receive your quote.